-Retail banks should be ring-fenced, says commission
+- Retail banks should be ring-fenced from investment banks

 UK banks' retail operations should be "ring-fenced" from their investment banking arms, the Independent Commission on Banking has recommended.
 However, in its interim report the commission stopped short of recommending the two should operate as separate entities.